magenta/magenta/demos/sketch-rnn-js/README.md

 ### 7) multi_predict.html / multi_predict.js

 The demo is similar to `simple_predict`.
 In this version, you will draw the beginning of a sketch inside the area on the left, and the model will predict the rest of the drawing inside the smaller boxes on the right.
 This way, you can see a variety of different endings predicted by the model.
-You can also choose different categories to get the model to draw different objects based on the same incomplete starting sketch, to get the model to draw things like square cats, or circular trucks.
+You can also choose different categories to get the model to draw different objects based on the same incomplete starting sketch.
+For example, you can get the model to draw things like square cats or circular trucks.
 You can always interrupt the model and continue working on your drawing inside the area on the left, and have the model continually predict where you left off afterwards.

 ### 8) simplify_lines.html / simplify_lines.js

-This one does not use machine learning model at all.
-We demonstrate how the data\_tool.js is used to help us simplify lines.
+This one does not use a machine learning model at all.
+We demonstrate how  data\_tool.js is used to help us simplify lines.
 When you draw something on the screen, after you release the mouse, the line you have just drawn will be automatically simplified using the RDP algorithm with an epsilon parameter of 2.0.
 All models are trained to assume simplified line data with epsilon 2.0, so for best effect it is wise to convert all input data with `DataTool.simplify_lines()` function (a very efficient JS implementation of RDP), before using `DataTool.lines_to_strokes()` to convert to stroke-based dataformat for sketch\_rnn.js model to process.

 ## Usage of Sketch RNN model

 ### Pre-trained weight files

 The RNN model has 2 modes: unconditional and conditional generation.
-Unconditional generations means the model will just generate a random vector image from scratch and not use any latent vectors as an input.
+Unconditional generation means the model will just generate a random vector image from scratch and not use any latent vectors as an input.
 Conditional generation mode requires a latent vector (128-dim) as an input, and whatever the model generates will be defined by those 128 numbers that can control various aspects of the image.

 Whether conditional or not, all of the raw weights of these models are individually stored as .json files inside the models directory.
 For example, for the 'butterfly' class, there are 2 models that come pretrained: